Economic Growth, Cycles and Policy

 Consider the permanent income as your salary for your work contract, hopefully increasing with seniority; and the transitory income as some unexpected bonus, lottery wins, monetary heritage etc....

-The theory suggests that, since people want to avoid fluctuactions in consumption, current consumption will mainly depend on permanent income.
+The theory suggests that, since people want to avoid fluctuations in consumption, current consumption will mainly depend on permanent income.
 Moreover, people will use borrowings and savings to smooth their consumption over time.

-At the limit, transitory income becomes irrilevant: with .
+At the limit, transitory income becomes irrelevant: with .

 In this model, the APC can also be expressed as: